 Focus on the feel and association of a fabric in order to choose something suitable for the particular room or style of house that you are decorating.
 For example, silk is considered a luxurious, indulgent fabric – great for a bedroom.
-On the other hand, muslin and plain cotton have a far more rustic, simple feel – just right for table dressing in a country kitchen.
+On the other hand, muslin and plain cotton have a far more rustic, simple feel, as well as vinyl table covers, which are just right for table dressing in a country kitchen.

 Let your home textiles take center stage

 If you love bright colors and crazy patterns, you can use them as the main visual feature of your room.
 This works well in a very plainly decorated space, especially when the textiles are isolated in just one area.

 Sometimes you’ll find an incredibly beautiful fabric, but may not be sure how to work it into your interior design scheme.
 Think of textile designs as a pre-worked color scheme, ready for you to use to design your interior (you already know that the colors look good together.)
 Take this antique William Morris piece – the colors can be sourced directly from the fabric and used as the basis of your interior.

 Scale it up or down

 If you have a very large or a very small space to furnish, you can use textile patterns to help balance proportions.
 Generally, big-scale patterns will have a “shrinking” visual effect, and very small, detailed patterns or plainer blocks of home textiles will have an enlarging effect on the space.